A Safe Haven for Education and Growth Teaching PreK3–12th Grade Since 1969

 The Guidance Counselor is responsible for constructing a class schedule for grades 7th-12th (to be approved by the Principal) and assigning students to classes.
 The Guidance Counselor also keeps student records current and on file, and requests records as needed when new students transfer.
 The Guidance Counselor issues progress reports and report cards for grades 5th-12th.
 The Guidance Counselor compiles and oversees the forwarding of senior records to the proper college or university if necessary.
 The Guidance Counselor must also ensure that students meet graduation requirements set by the school and entrance requirements to the colleges of their choice.
 The Guidance Counselor makes available to the students literature from the various colleges and universities.
 When requested by the student, the Guidance Counselor will procure specific information from certain institutions.
 The Guidance Counselor will diligently research all available avenues of student aid, including scholarships, grants, and other financial assistance programs.
 The Guidance Counselor is responsible for administering Spring Testing for grades K-12th; and also, places orders for textbooks as needed.

-The Athletic Director is responsible for overseeing the athletic programs at the school.
-The Athletic Director, along with the Administrator, interviews applications for coaches and makes recommendation for hiring and dismissal of coaches.
-The Athletic Director is in charge of scheduling all athletic events, arranging transportation for the team, and securing officials or other necessary personnel for home games.
-The Athletic Director works with other coaches in obtaining athletic equipment, and keeps an inventory of that equipment.
-The Athletic Director is responsible for the maintenance of the gym, the football field, the baseball field, and any other athletic facility; and also is responsible for ticket sales at all athletic events.
-The Athletic Director must attend all home athletic events.
+The Athletic Director and his/her designee are responsible for overseeing the athletic programs at the school.
+The Athletic Director, along with the Administrator and Interview Committee, may interview applications for coaches and make recommendation for hiring and dismissal of coaches.
+The Athletic Director and his/her designee are in charge of scheduling all athletic events (including athletic banquets), arranging transportation for the team, and securing officials or other necessary personnel for home games.
+The Athletic Director and his/her designee work with other coaches in obtaining athletic equipment, and keeps an inventory of that equipment.
+The Athletic Director and his/her designee are responsible for the maintenance of the gym, the football field, the baseball field, and any other athletic facility; and also is responsible for ticket sales at all athletic events.
+The Athletic Director and his/her designee must attend all home athletic events.

 The bookkeeper(s) collects tuition and pays bills under the direction of the Administrator.
 The bookkeeper(s) maintains balances due for families and informs the Administrator when accounting and bookkeeping problems arise.
 The bookkeeper works with the school’s accountant in the preparation of monthly financial statements for meetings of the Board of Directors, as well as yearly statements for the general membership meeting.